Please note that Tapas no longer supports Internet Explorer.

 I couldn’t antagonise these people.
 My disguises were good, but not omnipotent.

-As if witnessing my mental capitulation, old man began droning on about components I had no use for.
-As my patience finally broke and I turned towards the door, I found the passage still unyieldingly barred.
-Turned back to glare and found proprietor’s smug expression finally falling.
+As if witnessing my mental capitulation, old man began droning on about the components I had no use for.
+As my patience finally broke and I turned towards the door, I found the passage barred by the immovable security system.
+Turned back to glare, and found the proprietor’s smug expression finally falling.
 He sighed with a rattle in the chest and pointed somewhere to the side.

 “Well, alright.
 How about something to accompany it?
 We have matching parts from the very same computer.”

-I went where indicated and scratched a leg.
-What I really did, was pull out a little jar with a dead beetle in it.
-Whilst still alive, the bugger packed its urn with sleeping gas to bursting.
-I’d need several of these.
-The shop was cramped because of stacked shelves, but it was still sizeable.
-Inconvenient, especially since time was of the essence.
-Whoever commissioned these people must already be on their way.
+Scratching a leg, I went where indicated.
+What I really did, was pull out a little jar with a beetle in it.
+The bugger has packed its urn tight with sleeping gas.
+In reality, I’d need several of these.
+Because of glass cabinets, the shop was cramped, but it was still sizeable.
+Inconvenient.
+Time was of the essence.

-I could, of course, kill these two, but probably not before they’d retaliate.
-Also I heard people in the backrooms.
+I could, of course, kill these two – but not before they’d alert people in the backrooms.

 “Okay,” I typed out with the other hand.
 “Show me how they stack up.
-I need a particular size.”
+I need particular dimensions.”

 Once the man was close enough, I uncorked the bottle and waved it in front of his nose to indicate some inexistent flaw of the component.
 Before he could succumb, I took the computer part out of his lax hands and went to the lumbering doorstop.

-“H-he-hre, s-hee?” due to the constraints, I spoke with my real voice and pointed at nothing with my fist.
+“Here-h, s-hee?” hands busy, I spoke with my real voice, pointing at nothing with my fist.

 The rippling doorstop automatically glanced down, then remembered himself and shook his many necks.
 The fact he hadn’t been startled by my croak convinced me they’ve been on a lookout for a vocal oddness.

-“Nah, man, it’s all premium stuff,” he insisted adamantly just as the owner fell over with a dull thud.
+“Nah, man, it’s all premium stuff,” he insisted, just as the elder fell over with a dull thud.
 Wanting to keep an eye on me but also to check, the mountain went cross-eyed.
 “Pops?
 What happen?”

 I couldn’t keep on not breathing for much longer, but humpty-dumpty just refused to tumble.
-Started to suspect all that body mass would be able to tolerate even the pure poison from my other pocket.
+Started to suspect that all this body mass would be able to tolerate even the pure poison from my other pocket.

-I stepped aside to look at the prone man with feigned dismay and typed to speak, “Call the doctor.”
+I stepped aside to also gape and typed out, “Call the doctor.”

-My attempt in misdirection was too obvious or this guard – not as obtuse as he appeared.
-Hulking mass moved in my periphery, and I was prepared to leap away when the sausage fingers reached for me.
-The momentum didn’t cease and he uncontrollably staggered forward.
+My attempt in misdirection was too obvious, or this guard – not as obtuse as he appeared.
+As hulking mass reached for me; I leapt away from the sausage fingers.
+The momentum didn’t cease.
+He staggered forward.

 “What you do…” he wheezed out before succumbing with a foundation-rocking splat.

-Due to the smallest of miracles, the blob man laid down sprawling away from my gateway to freedom.
-With some effort I kicked the legs away, opened the door a crack and slid out.
-There was no pursuit in sight.
+Thanks to a minor miracle, the blob man sprawled away from my gateway to freedom.
+Pushing the monstrous legs aside, I slid out through a crack.
+There was no pursuit within hearing distance.
 Yet.
 I ran into the alley directly ahead and placed small camera on the window ledge in passing.

-After all, they’ve been waiting for someone to arrive and I’d love to know who that was.
 Could it be – their boss?
 Did I mess up a job interview?
 No way.
 The behaviour was all wrong, and I’ve learned a long time ago to trust my intuition.
-The longer I thought about it, the less that encounter seemed like my usual shady business.

 Who, then?
 Shop’s newly acquired allies put a hit out?
-Or far-reaching hands of the government got a wind of me?
+Or was it a far-reaching hand of the government?
 How on earth would anyone know to look for me there?

 Not that I expected all the slights to be forgotten, but it has been months.
 People usually tired of chasing long shadows.